kormax/apple-enhanced-contactless-polling/README.md

    2. EMV Fallback (`ecp.2.open_loop`);
 2. FeliCa (`felica.*`);
 3. CATHAY (`generic.type_a`).

+## Quirks and bugs:

-(BUG) If polling for both ECP and FeliCa, device will display FeliCa pass in animation while actually selecting and emulating ECP-triggered pass.
+- If polling for both ECP and FeliCa, device will sometimes display FeliCa pass in animation while actually selecting and emulating ECP-triggered pass.
+Frequency of this bug depends on polling loop interval.

-(NOTE) In IOS17 new NameDrop frame does not follow the beforementioned rules, as device reacts to it with an animation on first iteration.
+- In IOS17 the new NameDrop frame does not follow the beforementioned rules fully, as device reacts to it with an animation on first iteration.
 Although the response itself is still returned as presented in examples.

 # Structure